 For your information, the main seat, the one facing the entrance or to the east, is reserved for the host or guests of higher rank.
-The seats on the left-hand side are second, fourth, sixth and so on of importance.
+The seats on the left-hand side are second, fourth, sixth, and so on of importance.

-The right-hand side is ordered based on importance from third, fifth, seventh.
+The right-hand side is ordered based on importance from third, fifth, and seventh.
 So those in higher positions sit closer to the host.
 In family banquets, the elders take the main seat.